-- 16.1 The following original documents must be retained by the Local Government and Regulatory Law Team and copies kept by the relevant Service Manager: - a copy of the Forms together with any supplementary documentation and notification of the approval given by the Authorising Officer; - a record of the dates on which an authorisation or notice in relation to access to communications data was started and cancelled; - the frequency of reviews prescribed by the Authorised Officer; - a record of the result of each review of the authorisation; - a copy of any renewal or an authorisation, together with supporting documentation submitted when the renewal was requested;
+- 17.1 The following original documents must be retained by the Regulatory Law Team and copies kept by the relevant Service Manager: - a copy of the Forms together with any supplementary documentation and notification of the approval given by the Authorising Officer; - a record of the dates on which an authorisation or notice in relation to access to communications data was started and cancelled; - the frequency of reviews prescribed by the Authorised Officer; - a record of the result of each review of the authorisation; - a copy of any renewal or an authorisation, together with supporting documentation submitted when the renewal was requested; - the date and time when any instruction was given by the Authorised Officer;

-- the date and time when any instruction was given by the Authorised Officer: - the Unique Reference Number for the authorisation (URN). - 16.2 Each form will have a URN which will be generated by the Central Record.
-A URN should be requested by an applicant from the Local Government and Regulatory Law Team before the application is made, so that authorised and rejected applications will be recorded. - 16.3 The Central Record and all other records are to be kept STRICTLY CONFIDENTIAL and may only be disclosed by or with the written consent of Legal Services.
+- the Unique Reference Number for the authorisation (URN). - information about Errors and non-RIPA threshold activity reported to the SRO immediately they are identified (Errors), or at least quarterly (non- RIPA threshold activity). - 17.2 Each form will have a URN which will be generated by the Central Record.
+A URN should be requested by an applicant from the Regulatory Law Team before the application is made, so that authorised and rejected applications will be recorded. - 17.3 The Central Record and all other records are to be kept STRICTLY CONFIDENTIAL and may only be disclosed by or with the written consent of Legal Services.